 Montreal is proud of its reputation as a welcoming, inclusive city open to the world.
-A cultural institution with strong ties to its community, the McCord Museum has a responsibility to promote and develop this openness.
+A cultural institution with strong ties to its community, the Stewart Museum has a responsibility to promote and develop this openness.
 We consider this to be an essential element to building a forward-looking metropolis.

 Inspired by this vision, we strive to create greater openness among our visitors.
 We hope that they flourish as individuals in both the richness and complexity of urban life in the 21st century.